FOX 11 Investigates Kewaunee County's groundwater contamination

 KEWAUNEE COUNTY (WLUK) -- Just what's in the groundwater in Kewaunee County?
 That’s one of the many questions state and federal scientists are working to figure out.

-“We've never seen this level of contamination before,” said Mark Borchardt, who is heading up the USDA study from his lab in Marshfield.
+“We've never seen this level of contamination before,” said Mark Borchardt, a USDA micro biologist studying Kewaunee groundwater from his lab in Marshfield.

 The groundwater contamination is a problem that has been flowing for decades.